Citigroup sets aside $600 million more to cover legal costs

 Big banks have paid billions of dollars in recent years to settle investigations into their mortgage lending, commodities and interest-rate trading, and a wide range of other activities.
 Authorities have broadly been trying to hold banks accountable for the excesses that led to the financial crisis.

-While the legal costs have dragged down profits, weighed on share prices, and consumed managements’ time at the banks, they have not forced banks to raise money by issuing shares, and are not expected to.
+While the legal costs have hit profits, weighed on share prices, and consumed management time, they have not forced banks to raise money by issuing shares, and are not expected to.

 Citigroup, for example, is likely to make nearly $28 billion in pre-tax profits over the next five quarters, way more than enough to cover heightened legal expenses, according to analysts at Bernstein Research.